-This is open to horses and ponies from the English Division: Section 6, Country Pleasure Racking.
+This is open to horses and ponies from the English Division: Sections 4 and 5.
 Riders should convey the impression of effective and easy control.
 Rider will be judge on basic position in the saddle, position and use of the hands, legs and seat, ability to control and show the horse and suitability of the horse and rider.
 The rider should be placed comfortably in the saddle with a slight bend at the knees with thighs and knees in close contact, with toes pointed forward.
 Hands should be held in an easy position and should show sympathy, adaptability and control.
 The rein should be held between the thumb and index finger with the rest of the fingers closing gently around the rein with the bight of the reins on the off side.

-Tack and attire per Racking, Country Pleasure and Ambling Section rules.
+Tack and attire per Ambling and Racking Pleasure Sections.